Course overview

 International students who have NOT completed secondary qualifications taught in English (VCE English Units 3 or 4 or equivalent.) will need to demonstrate at least one of the following:

-- The equivalent to Victorian Certificate of Education (VCE) English Units 3 and 4: Study score of 30 in English as an Additional Language (EAL) or 25 in any other English
+• The equivalent to Victorian Certificate of Education (VCE) English Units 3 and 4: Study score of 30 in English as an Additional Language (EAL) or 25 in any other English

 Subject adjustment

 A study score of 40 in any English equals 3 aggregate points per study.
 A study score of 35 in Biology, Chemistry, Maths: Mathematical Methods, Maths: Specialist Mathematics or Physics equals 3 aggregate points per study.
-A study score of 35 in any English or Maths: Further Mathematics equals 1 aggregate point per study.
+A study score of 35 in any English or Maths: General Mathematics equals 1 aggregate point per study.
 A study score of 30 in Biology, Chemistry, Maths: Mathematical Methods, Maths: Specialist Mathematics or Physics equals 2 aggregate points per study.
-A study score of 40 in Maths: Further Mathematics equals 2 aggregate points.
+A study score of 40 in Maths: General Mathematics equals 2 aggregate points.
 Overall maximum of 12 points.

 Access and equity

-Special entry access schemes (SEAS) enable Deakin to consider disadvantaged circumstances you may have experienced and the impact upon your studies.
-SEAS also allows us to identify if you’re from under-represented groups when making selection decisions for some courses.
-SEAS does not exempt you from meeting any of the course entry requirements.
-Learn more about Deakin’s special entry access schemes.
+Equity schemes and scholarships, formerly known as Special Entry Access Schemes (SEAS), enable Deakin to consider any disadvantaged circumstances you may have experienced and how these have impacted your studies.
+Equity schemes help us identify whether you are from an under-represented group when making selection decisions for certain courses.
+It's important to note that participation in an equity scheme does not exempt you from meeting the standard course entry requirements.
+Learn more about Deakin's equity schemes and scholarships.

 Regional and Remote Entry Scheme